lenny-code/xen-control-scripts/full-virtual-machines-upgrade/README.md

 User root
 ```

 The important part of this is the 'Host' line.
-The script uses the machine name as the ssh target like
+The script uses the machine name as the SSH target like

 ```bash
 ssh machine-1-name